tadeas-cvrcek/ECC.NET/README.md

 # ECC.NET
-ECC.NET is a .NET Standard library, which implements elliptic-curve primitives (such as curves themselves, points, numeric operations, etc.).
+ECC.NET is a .NET 5 library, which implements elliptic-curve primitives (such as curves themselves, points, numeric operations, etc.).
 It is possible to use included curves, but also create custom ones.
-Library could be used in .NET Core and .NET Framework solutions.
+Library was originally developed targeting .NET Standard - this version is stil available in branch `dotnet-standard`, but will not receive updates anymore.

 ## Features
 * included elliptic-curves